Gurdilsson/Holocron/README.md

 _ Fix the scrolling issues in the holocron window

-/!\ This app only works for the moment on mobile, or with the mobile view in the navigator. /!\
+/!\ This app only works for the moment on mobile, or with the mobile view in the navigator. /!\ Here is the link to the application: https://gurdilsson.github.io/Holocron/

 App Status:
 [![Deploy 🚀](https://github.com/Gurdilsson/Holocron/actions/workflows/deploy.yml/badge.svg?branch=main)](https://github.com/Gurdilsson/Holocron/actions/workflows/deploy.yml)